-You can set your profile preferences such that you receive and email when another forum user sends you a private message.
-But you can also check your private messages within the forum itself.
+You can set your profile preferences such that you receive an email when another forum member sends you a Private Message.
+You can also check your Private Messages in your account.
 Here's how:

-- Select any message you wish to read and/or reply to.
+- Select the title of any message you wish to read and/or reply to.

 Reporting Inappropriate Posts

 You can easily report any violations of our Community Guidelines by clicking the "Report" link that appears alongside each post.
-You must be signed in to see the "Report" link.
+You must be logged in to see the "Report" link.